COVID-19 curves: Compare Canada and other key nations

 By Feb.
 21, the health agency was warning the international community that the window to contain the COVID-19 outbreak was narrowing, but did not formally start calling it a global pandemic until March 11, 2020.

-Six months after the declaration, data compiled by the AFP news agency found that roughly half of the world’s population -- some 3.9 billion -- had experienced some level of lockdown measure by their country.
+Six months after the declaration, data compiled by the AFP news agency found that roughly half of the world’s population -- some 3.9 billion -- had experienced some level of lockdown measure.
 At the official pandemic half-year point, there were nearly 30 million reported cases around the world, and more than 910,000 reported deaths.
-Following a summer drop in cases in some parts of the world, many regions, including Europe, are experiencing what some experts believe is a “second wave”.

 The federal government announced it would be repatriating Canadians in China at the end of January, as Global Affairs Canada increased its risk level for China to “avoid non-essential travel”, amid frustration among expats that the government was failing to communicate and help its citizens abroad.
 Those returning from China would be quarantined for two weeks.
 Over the coming days, airport screening requirements would be expanded.